Awards - Haiku

 This year’s additional Awards were created in partnership with the Community Arts Partnership (CAP).
 Community Art is the process of harnessing the transformative power of original artistic expression and producing a range of outcomes: artistic, social, cultural and environmental.

 CAP is the lead agency for the promotion, development and delivery of community arts in Northern Ireland.
-Working with CAP, we created the awards for the four new 2023 Good Relations Awards categories, the sustainable awards are made from recycled glass and wood.
+Working with CAP, we created the awards for the four 2023 and 2024 Good Relations Awards categories, the sustainable awards are made from recycled glass and wood.

-CAP also invited local writers to reflect on the values of Good Relations for the Good Relations Awards 2023.
+CAP also invited local writers to reflect on the values of Good Relations for the Good Relations Awards.

 The central values we invited writers to reflect upon through haiku included the overall theme of Good Relations and Together: Building a United Community (T:BUC):